Skip to content

 Streaming API overview

-• Process data as it arrives in chunks
+• Process data as it arrives (improves UI responsiveness)

 It is important to note that you can parse the output by working directly with a raw string stream.
 This approach gives you more flexibility and control over the parsing process.